 On a rather different register, the admittance of the five Asian states into the Arctic Council in 2013 has provoked some unexpected developments.
 While the Arctic states were able to come up with a shared list of rules for the Asian states to comply with in the Arctic Council through the Nuuk Criteria and the observer manual, they were not in full agreement about how the ‘conduct of conduct’ should develop in the region more broadly.
 For instance, there is no consensus around the often-discussed idea of the Arctic Council growing from its current ‘decision-shaping’ status to a ‘decision-making’ body.
 On one hand, the US is committed to the Council remaining a ‘forum’ for coordination and has thus expressed little concerns about the composition of the observer membership.
 Canada and Russia, on the other hand, are worried that a greater number of Arctic Council participants, even in the capacity of observers, could make arriving at agreements more difficult and time-consuming, particularly if the desired goal of a strengthened mandate for the Council was to be achieved.
-Part of the problem here lies in the widespread scepticism imbued in the Arctic states’ reception towards their Asian counterparts’ forays into the region.
-Indeed, there are almost hints of ‘Polar Orientalism’ at work here whereby the ‘true’ intentions of Asian interventions in the Arctic are being questioned incessantly.
-This is most evident in the case of China whereby its ‘rising’ status has fuelled intense speculations about its hegemonic ambitions in the Arctic.
-As one China Task Force report notes, “Unfavorable factors include the restrictions of the Arctic governance mechanisms on China’s participation.”
+Part of the problem here lies in the widespread scepticism imbued in the Arctic states’ reception towards their Asian counterparts’ forays into the region (Solli et al., 2013).
+Indeed, there are almost hints of ‘Polar Orientalism’ at work here whereby the ‘true’ intentions of Asian interventions in the Arctic are being questioned incessantly (Dodds and Nuttall, 2016).
+This is most evident in the case of China whereby its ‘rising’ status has fuelled intense speculations about its hegemonic ambitions in the Arctic (Woon, 2014).
+As one China Task Force report notes, “Unfavorable factors include the restrictions of the Arctic governance mechanisms on China’s participation” (Zhang et al., 2015, p.
+7).